 - Immediately after this, I will divert the child's (and others in the group) attention back to the activity in a positive way.
 (E.g. Wow!
 This tower is getting so tall!)
 This not only helps everyone to focus on the positive, but it minimizes the extent to which a child's pride may be wounded.

-- For most undesirable behaviour, the child is given 3 warnings.
+- For more extreme behaviour (trying to bite, hit, or throw toys across the room, for example), the child is given 3 warnings.
 (I follow the method presented by Dr. Thomas W. Phelan in his book "1-2-3 Magic". http://www.parentmagic.com/).
-If the child persists with the behaviour, I will state "time out - no ('behaviour').
-The child will then be placed in a playpen in another room; 1 minute per age of the child.
-I do feel that it is important to separate the child from the group for this short time.
-(At least, this is what works for the 2-year-olds in my care.)
+If the child persists with the behaviour, I will state "time out - no biting" (for example).
+The child will then have time-out on the couch facing the group (if it is possible for the child to remain seated), behind the couch (blocked from the group) or in a playpen in the same or next room.
+Time-outs are generally short: 1 minute per age of the child.
+I do feel that it is sometimes important to separate the child from the group for this short time.
+(At least, this is what works for the 2-year-olds in my care, and sometimes they request it.)

 - When the child is removed from "time out", I will restate "no ______ ", and follow by stating the behaviour the child should exhibit.
 For example, it may sound like this: "No pushing.
 Be gentle.
 Gentle with your friends."